Jaeson Jones: Foreign Terrorist Organization Designations for Certain Mexican Cartels Is the Only Option

 The three authorities outlined above are helpful in combating and countering some cartel operations.
 They provide significant progress in the rapid removal and denial of legal access to those identified as STCOs.
 Freezing of criminal assets and the ability to add additional charges of material support where applicable will improve the fight against the cartels.
 However, a closer look into the details of the bill reveals massive gaps in urgently needed tools to win the overall fight.

 As an example, no powers seem to be identified in the critical area of watch list operations.
-An example of the differences between FTO and STCO status include no-fly list programs.
+An example of the differences between FTO and STCO statuses include no-fly list programs.
 This particular authority is critical to diminish a cartel’s global mobility.
 Global expansion of some cartels over the last decade is proving to be a vital requirement for successful operations.
-Europe, Australia, and New Zealand are a prime example of reach.
+Europe, Australia, and New Zealand are prime examples of reach.
 Cartel operations in these areas are the reason the Drug Enforcement Administration recently opened offices in New Zealand.

 Another critical issue still apparently unaddressed involves the utilization of the Pentagon.
 Many classified and unclassified memoranda and existing operations supported by DOD under the FTO designation seem to be left out of the STCO concept.
 The DOD’s supportive guidelines are seemingly gone from the new bill.
 The United States’ most critical assets for defending the nation look to have no tasking or authority.
 It must be stressed, the future role of DOD in STCO operations must be required.
 The military’s ability to provide logistical, operational, and intelligence support is essential here.